YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Dynamic Target Sensing Scheme Based on CBS-Beamforming

-Since the CBS-Beamforming can cover the whole sensing area in one time beam sweeping, the proposed localization scheme with (24) and (25) only needs one time beam sweeping to obtain the angle estimates and distance estimates for all the targets, which can be named as \emph{You Only Listen Once} (YOLO for short).
+Since the CBS-Beamforming can cover the entire sensing area in one beam sweep, the proposed dynamic target sensing scheme with (24), (34) and (35) only needs one beam sweep to obtain the angle, distance and velocity estimations for all the dynamic targets, which we term \emph{You Only Listen Once} (YOLO for short).

-Fig.~5 shows an example of target localization with YOLO, in which $K=4$ targets are set at $(50m,50^\circ)$, $(120m,30^\circ)$, $(200m,-10^\circ)$ and $(80m,-45^\circ)$.
-It is seen from Fig.~5(a) that there are four peaks in the echo power spectrum, which indicates that there are four targets within the sensing range.
-According to the peak power subcarriers and (24), the angle estimates of the targets are $49.9784^\circ$, $30.0139^\circ$, $-9.9954^\circ$ and $-44.9784^\circ$.
-Then we take $\ddot M=20$ and search the distance of each target one by one through the peak sidelobe subcarriers and (25).
-Fig.~5(b) shows the $r$-$F_{k^*}(r)$ curves, from which we can get the distance estimates of the four targets as $50m$, $120m$, $200m$ and $80m$ respectively.
+Fig.~7 shows an example of the estimation of target velocity and distance with YOLO, in which the target is one of the four targets in Fig.~6 and is set as $(120m, 30^\circ,-5m/s)$.
+According to the frequency of the peak power subcarrier in Fig.~6 and (24), this target angle can be estimated as $30.0582^\circ$.
+Then according to (34) and (35), the velocity and distance estimates of this target can be clearly obtained from Fig.~7 as $-5m/s$ and $120m$, respectively.